Last Updated on March 9, 2021 by Julia Wilson

 If your veterinarian suspects the plague, treatment will begin prior to confirmation.

-- Antibiotics – Usually gentamicin or doxycycline which will be administered as soon as the veterinarian suspects plague.
-Other treatment options include tetracycline and chloramphenicol.
+- Antibiotics – Gentamicin or doxycycline are the most effective against Y. pestis, and will be administered as soon as the veterinarian suspects plague.
 The recommended length of treatment is between 10-21 days.

 - Veterinarians and pet owners who have had exposure to an animal with the plague may need to take antibiotics as a precaution.